Identity and Registries in a Healthcare Context

 A country's healthcare ecosystem can include different types of registries.

-While the country can build as many registries as it needs to depending on the context, three crucial registries are essential in the first phase for accessibility in healthcare by leveraging all existing players and reducing the barrier to entry for new players.
+While a country can build as many registries as needed depending on the context, three crucial registries are essential in the first phase for improving accessibility in healthcare by leveraging all existing players and reducing the barrier to entry for new players.
 These are:

 Last updated